ggreer/geoff.greer.fm/3d/pegboard/index.md

 ## Trays

 {% include model.md name="pegboard-tray" title="Pegboard Tray" desc="This pegboard tray is parameterized.
 If you change the dimensions in the OpenSCAD file, it will automatically generate the correct mounting pegs.
-You can tweak other attributes such as peg diamter, though the default should work with most pegboard." %}
+You can tweak other attributes such as peg diameter, though the default should work with most pegboard." %}

 I've also generated STL files for some common tray sizes.